Tottenham Court Road station: Artworks

-As part of the Crossrail project, two artworks were commissioned by Turner Prize winning artists - one for each ticket hall.
-At the eastern ticket hall, Richard Wright created a fresco of geometric patterns in gold leaf on the concrete ceiling above the Crossrail escalators.
-At the western ticket hall, Douglas Gordon installed a video artwork above the escalators, involving Gordon's giant blinking eye with names of Soho establishments that no longer exist reflected in it.
+As part of the Crossrail project, two artworks were commissioned by Turner Prize–winning artists, one for each ticket hall.
+At the eastern ticket hall, Richard Wright created a mural of geometric patterns in gold leaf on the concrete ceiling above the Crossrail escalators.
+At the western ticket hall, Douglas Gordon installed a video artwork above the escalators, with thought provoking statements translated into a variety of languages appearing and disappearing.
+Gordon's work was unveiled in 2024.

 Services

-Services at Tottenham Court Road are operated by London Underground (on both the Central line and Northern line) and by the Elizabeth line.
+Services at Tottenham Court Road are operated by the Elizabeth line, and the Central and Northern lines of the London Underground.

-Services at the station are as follows.

-London Underground

-Central line

-The typical off-peak service in trains per hour is:
+The typical off-peak service in trains per hour (tph) is: